February 11, June 12, October 12

 There is a quality of stillness that is the night before the dawn.
 It is as if life is holding its breath, waiting for the birth of light.
-Night Prayer places us in this stillness, this silence, and emerging light.
+Vigils places us in this stillness, this silence, and emerging light.
 In this time before the dawn, accompanied by the human journey of the psalms, we are soothed and softened by grace.

-The Desert Father Evagrius spoke of this when he wrote: ‘Singing the Psalms pacifies the passions and calms the intemperance of the body; on the other hand, prayer prepares the intelligence to operate according to its own nature’ (Chapters on Prayer, 83).
+The Desert Father Evagrius spoke of this when he wrote: ‘Singing the Psalm pacifies the passions and calms the intemperance of the body; on the other hand, prayer prepares the intelligence to operate according to its own nature’ (Chapters on Prayer, 83).

 There is a depthing that happens as we go with the psalms into prayer.
-At the house we do not use all the psalms in the way that Benedict recommends.
+Maybe we do not use all the psalms in the way that Benedict recommends.
 Yet the story of God and humanity that is the psalms still draws out what is hidden in us.
 Be it anger, be it joy, as this happens, we do not analyse; we simply give attention to the words of the psalm.
 This gives space for the divine life, active in us and the psalms, to love and to heal.

-Praying the psalms is not about the repression of emotion and feeling so that we say and do the ‘correct’ things during prayer.
+Praying the psalms is not about the supression of emotion and feeling so that we say and do the ‘correct’ things during prayer.
 The psalms enable prayer to be humane because the psalms, warts and all, are thoroughly human.
 To pray with the psalms is to meet our own humanity and all humanity.
 It is an exercise in a coming to awareness, both of ourselves and the grace operative in life.

 This way with the psalms can be undermined if all we do is see the psalms with a rational and critical eye.
 What of the talk about killing your enemies, about an angry and vengeful God; about conquest and separation, a God putting conditions on love and presence?
 Should we use these parts of the psalms during prayer?

 The psalms are a chronicle of the whole human journey into the truth of God and ourselves.
 It is a journey that weaves through differing ideas of God and the human, and how we all live.
 As we pray the psalms, sometimes it is necessary for the psalms to not be our way of praying; we pray contrary to our values and spirit, to our ideas of prayer and of God.
-This can be a reminder that God is never an object, never an idea to be idolised, and that people pray in ways and for things that are foreign to us.
+This can be a reminder that God is never an image, never an idea to be idolised, and that people pray in ways and for things that are foreign to us.